shelble2/EN605.417.FA/project/README.md

 - getting the data back seems to waste a lot of time

 ### TODO
-Shortlist:  0) todo 1) gather metrics 2) start presentation and report
+Shortlist:  1) gather metrics 2) start presentation and report
 3) more algorithms 4) gather metrics for those 5) maybe more puzzles?

-- sync and async options

 - host based version of solution
 - kernel version of host_load_puzzles